Mohegan-Pequot language: History

+Revival

+As of 2024, there are approximately 2,400 enrolled Mohegan tribal members (these figures vary by source).
+The Mohegan language has not been spoken conversationally for approximately 100 years; the last native speaker, Dji's Butnaca (Flying Bird), known in English as Fidelia Fielding, died in 1908.
+However, it is currently in the process of active revitalization.
+Fielding, a descendant of Chief Uncas and a primary source on the language, left behind four diaries, now being used in the process of restoring the language.
+Many of the dictionaries circulating are based on John Dyneley Prince and Frank G. Speck's interpretation of testimony by Fielding.
+In addition to her written contributions, Fielding practiced a traditional Mohegan lifestyle and was the last person to live in the traditional log dwelling.

+The Mashantucket Pequot Museum and Research Center collection includes a 1992 menu "which attempts to translate such words as hamburger and hot dog into Mohegan-Pequot."

 As of 2010, the Shinnecock and Unkechaug nations of Long Island, New York, had begun work with the State University of New York at Stony Brook, Southampton Campus, to revive their languages, or dialects of the above.

-As of 2012, the Mohegan Language Project had created lessons, a dictionary, and other online learning materials to revive their language.
+By 2012, the Mohegan Language Project had created lessons, a dictionary, and other online learning materials to revive their language.
 The project also has a complete grammar in the works, which has been put together by Stephanie Fielding.
 The primary goal of the project is for the next generation of Mohegan people to be fluent.

-Many of the dictionaries circulating are based on John Dyneley Prince and Frank G. Speck's interpretation of testimony by Dji's Butnaca (Flying Bird), also known as Fidelia Fielding.

-The Mashantucket Pequot Museum and Research Center collection includes a 1992 menu "which attempts to translate such words as hamburger and hot dog into Mohegan-Pequot."

-The language was documented as early as the 17th century.

-"In 1690, a Pequot vocabulary list was compiled by Rev. James Noyes in Groton.
-In 1717, Experience Mayhew, a Congregational Minister translated the Lord's Prayer into Mohegan-Pequot.
-Ezra Stiles, president of Yale University collected Pequot linguistic data in Groton in 1762."

 Prayers from the Baháʼí Faith have been translated into the Mohegan-Pequot language.

 "It is a sacred obligation," says the Golden Hill Paugussett Chief, Big Eagle.
 "Indian people must keep their languages alive.
 If the language is not spoken, it must be made to live again."